tmakota/autodesk-aws-examples/README.md

-# autodesk-aws-examples - DWG File Conversion workshop
+# DWG File Conversion workshop
 Examples of usage of Autodesk and AWS

 ## You will need: